European Green Party: History

 By 2023, The Economist analysed that "the policies espoused by environmentalists sit squarely at the centre of today's political agenda".

 Terry Reintke and Bas Eickhout were elected by the European Greens to be lead candidates for the 2024 European Parliament election.
 The campaign ran under the slogan "Choose Courage".
 They were elected by more than 300 delegates at an Extended Congress in Lyon, France in February 2024.
 The campaign is focused on a Green and Social Deal, and the fight against the rise of the far right in Europe.

 At the 2024 Maastricht Debate, organised by Politico and the University of Maastricht, European Green top candidate Bas Eickhout asked directly to Ursula von der Leyen, top candidate of the European People's Party, what her position was towards the far right in Europe, European Conservatives and Reformists (ECR) and Identity and Democracy.
 Von der Leyen told the audience that a collaboration with the ECR "depends very much on how the composition of the Parliament is, and who is in what group."

 Numerous analyses in European quality media consider this as a win for the Greens and the turning point of the 2024 election campaign.
 The European Greens criticised heavily that von der Leyen, as incumbent president of the European Commission and lead candidate for the EPP, opened the door to collaboration with the far right.

+On 1 November 2024, during the 2024 United States presidential election, the European Greens released a statement, signed by representatives from 16 European countries, asking Green candidate Jill Stein to drop out of the presidential election and endorse Kamala Harris, arguing that "Harris is the only candidate who can block Donald Trump and his anti-democratic, authoritarian policies."
+Stein's team said it was disappointed that "one group of Greens [would] tell another to stop participating in democracy" and that it "would never betray our legion of supporters – and the many supporters who have already cast votes – by abandoning our mission now".